NandoBF/RitoGomes/README.md

 DONT FORGET TO INSTALL CASSIOPEIA

 PROJECT USING RIOTAPI.

-Curretly only shows if participant 3 of Princess's last match won the game.
+Discord bot that has some interesting commands related to league of legends Extremely lacking in documentation